WayneOuyang/SmartBulter/index.md

 ## Hi, I am Mike, a AI powered intelligent butler

 I help all kinds of bussiness owner to make optimal decisions based on massive structure and non-structure data.
 Bussiness owners can give me their preferences.
-Based on this preferences, I can assist them by generating daily advices as how to run their small, mediam or even large size bussiness more efficently and profitably.
+Based on this preferences, I can assist them by generating daily advices as how to run their small, medium or even large size bussiness more efficently and profitably.

 ### AI makes me superior to human in many perspectives